 TEA – There’s nothing like a cup of tea….So you would think there is nothing more natural than a cup of tea wouldn’t you?
-Leaves simply picked, dried and packaged.
+Leaves simply picked, dried, blended, and packaged often in a handy little paper tea bag.
 Well that is until you learn that the majority of tea bags sold in the UK contain plastic.

 Yes those little bags of flavour hide a secret.
 To stop them coming apart the majority are heat sealed, to allow this they contain polypropylene to help keep their shape and stop splitting when wet.

 This means that they are not fully compostable, and rotting them down will leave little tea bag skeletons in your compost releasing plastic particles into the soil and thus the food chain as the worms will munch what’s in the soil, birds eat the worms, and so on….

 So what is the answer?
 Loose leaf tea is obviously the best solution as less packaging all round.
 But if you really cannot do without a tea bag read on for our update on what the more commercial manufacturers are doing.
 Or go on-line and research who is doing what as the situation is changing all the time with numerous ethical and smaller brands ditching plastic as part of their business model.

 We as ever in the #livinggentler family look for the balance between cost and environmental benefit.
 Unfortunately we don’t have £££’s to spend on designer or fashionable ethically and eco aware teas..
 Oh that we did!

 So our approach as ever reflects what Joe and Joanne public would reasonably be able to do, we look at the most commonly available products that can help reduce our impact on an average family budget.